Xacrolyte/dotvfiles/README.md

 I use this as my default command line shell, hence the dotfiles for Bash may be quite outdated.
 If you are a Fish user, luck and happiness will find you if you take a peek at my dotfiles.

+## VScode
+Not much later after the acquistion of GitHub by Microsoft and struggling with Atom.
+I changed sides to VScode.
+Oh man, life became way much easier.
+I got all the best extensions, with all the best color schemes.

+Checkout the folders,

 ## Geany; Atom and Nano
-I use Geany, Atom and Nano as my editors, the dotfiles contains everything from keymaps to colorscheme configs.
+I used Geany, Atom and Nano as my editors, the dotfiles contains everything from keymaps to colorscheme configs.

 ## Resources to learn more about dotfiles
 Refer to #references in [DotPython](https://slides.com/vipulgupta2048/dotpython-3/fullscreen)